LandiMi2/GenomeAssembly-workshop-IITA-2025/05_GenomeAnnotation.md

 ### Gene prediction and annotation

 Once repeats have been identified, annotated, and masked, it is time to predict and annotate genes.
-For this part of the tutorial, we will use BRAKER2 and Funannotate.
+For this part of the tutorial, we will use BRAKER2.

 **Gene prediction**